 Best for Beginners: Fogo Premium Hardwood Lump Charcoal

-What We Like: Easy to light, long-lasting, smoky flavor
+What We Love: Easy to light, long-lasting, smoky flavor

 Relative to other charcoals, Fogo Lump Charcoal lights up easily and quickly, allowing you to reach searing temperatures pretty fast, and perfect for beginners (and grillers without a ton of patience.)
 Its medium and large-sized pieces are ideal for long-lasting, consistent fires.